Best Practices for Developing Effective Work From Home Policies

 4. Is there a trial period for the arrangement, and if so, the length of time that the trial is in place.

 Assessing specific job responsibilities and roles helps determine their suitability for remote work.
-Eligible employees working remotely must also be understand if and when they must travel to the primary worksite.
+Eligible employees working remotely must also understand requirements for travel to the primary worksite instead of working remotely.
 Ensuring they adjust their time so they are on site for specific meetings or events should be a priority.

 Ultimately, eligibility is usually decided on a case-by-case basis to benefit both the employee and the company.